npmcomponent/jh3y-wheel/README.md

 A jQuery extension wheel(carousel) component using CSS3 transitions.

-Basic usage can be seen here; http://jsfiddle.net/vyGw3/3/
+Basic usage can be seen here; http://jsfiddle.net/vyGw3/5/

-And here is a in development example of an interactive alarm clock; http://jsfiddle.net/L2FH5/
+And here is an in development example of an interactive clock with alarm feature in development; http://jsfiddle.net/L2FH5/4/

 Still much refactoring and feature work etc. to be done.